bcgov/startup-sample-project-aws-containers/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

-## Amazon Web Services Terraform Deployment

-### Deployment Steps

-:warning: If you are using AWS Temporary Credentials, it is best to refresh them so they don't expire before the Terraform completes.

-1. Build the docker image:

-   ``docker build -t startup-sample .``

-2. Login to ECR:

-   ``aws ecr get-login --no-include-email --region ca-central-1``.

-   This command outputs a docker login command.
-Copy, paste, and execute the entire output.

-3. Create a repository for the image:

-   ``aws ecr create-repository --region ca-central-1 --repository-name startup-sample``

-4. Ensure that the ECS Service Role exists:

-   ``aws iam create-service-linked-role --aws-service-name ecs.amazonaws.com`` (this only needs to be done once)

-5. Tag the docker image with the url of the repository from the previous step:

-   ``docker tag startup-sample <<AWS ACCOUNTID>>.dkr.ecr.ca-central-1.amazonaws.com/startup-sample``

-6. Push the image to ECR:

-   ``docker push <<AWS ACCOUNTID>.dkr.ecr.ca-central-1.amazonaws.com/startup-sample``

-7. ``cd terraform/aws``
-8. ``terraform init``
-9. ``terraform apply``
-10. You will be prompted for the ``client_app_image``.
-Provide the value from the previous step. ex: ``<<AWS ACCOUNTID>.dkr.ecr.ca-central-1.amazonaws.com/startup-sample``.
-Alternatively, add it to the command ``-var client_app_image=<<AWS ACCOUNTID>>.dkr.ecr.ca-central-1.amazonaws.com/startup-sample``
-11. The output will display a URL to the Application Load Balancer.
-Note that it will take several seconds before the load balancer registers the container as healthy.
-To check the status, navigate to [LoadBalancerTargetGroups](https://ca-central-1.console.aws.amazon.com/ec2/v2/home?region=ca-central-1#TargetGroups:sort=targetGroupName), select the 'startup-sample-group' and look for the 'healthy' status.

-In the server.js file, ``app.use(requireHttps);`` is commented out until HTTPS and Amazon Certificate Manager (ACM) are added to the Terraform.